Vote by post

 Once you have applied for a postal vote you cannot vote in person at your polling station unless you cancel your postal vote in writing.
-You need to do this by 5pm 11 working days before an election.
+You need to do this by 5pm BST on Wednesday 8 May 2019.

 Under legislation anyone choosing to vote by post must provide a signature and their date of birth.
 These 'personal identifiers' are securely stored.
 Each time you vote by post, your signature and date of birth provided on the postal voting statement will be checked against these identifiers to ensure your postal vote remains secure.

 If an elector is unable to sign in a consistent or distinctive way because of any disability then they may be granted an exemption from doing so.
 For further information on this please contact us.

 If you wish to register to vote by post, then please download and complete the Apply to vote by post form and return to us by email or post.

 The deadline to apply to vote by post is 5pm BST on Wednesday 8 May 2019.